Smartmayukh/Personal-site/src/data/about.md

 Thus at a very young age old I came across Mosfets and BJTs.

 I wanted to learn more.
-All this interest led me on my path to pursue my Bachelor’s of Engineering Degree in Electronics and Telecommunications.
+I wanted to decode the secrets of how things like the computer, the electric fan etc work.
+All this interest led me on the path to pursue my Bachelor’s of Engineering Degree in Electronics and Telecommunications.
 While studying in college, I also developed a keen interest and appreciation for Deep learning and Artificial Intelligence.
 I am very much grateful to get ample research opportunities in both of those fields.
 <br/>
 <br/>
 ### Research in Artificial Intelligence :